 Subfloors

-The process includes a primer and a self-leveling compound.
-The green primer is applied to the sub-floor using a roller.
+The process includes a primer and a self-levelling compound.
+The green primer is applied to the subfloor using a roller.
 Once the primer dries, it turns translucent (it takes about an hour to dry, if it’s still sticky, it’s not quite dry yet).
-Then the self-leveling compound is mixed with water and ready to pour either manually or with a pump – nothing else is required, and it dries in about 4 hours, and tiling can begin after 24 hours.
+Then the self-levelling compound is mixed with water and ready to pour either manually or with a pump – nothing else is required, and it dries in about 4 hours, and tiling can begin after 24 hours.

 In-floor Heating